Phil Neumann: Early career

-Phil Neumann was born in Herten in the Ruhr area in North Rhine-Westphalia and started his football career at DJK SpVgg Herten, he then moved to the youth academy of FC Schalke 04 when he was 7.
+Phil Neumann was born in Herten in the Ruhr area in North Rhine-Westphalia and started his football career at DJK SpVgg Herten.
+He moved to the youth academy of FC Schalke 04 when he was 7.
 For the 2016–17 season, he was promoted to the reserve team at fourth-tier Regionalliga West and made 15 appearances (one goal).

 Ingolstadt

-Afterwards, Neumann joined FC Ingolstadt 04, which was relegated was from the Bundesliga.
+Afterwards, Neumann joined FC Ingolstadt 04, which was relegated from the Bundesliga.
 In his first year in Bavaria, he was not a regular player and Ingolstadt finished 9th place.
 In his the second year, FC Ingolstadt 04 struggled and fought against relegation to 3.
 Liga.
 The club won the relegation play-offs against SV Wehen Wiesbaden and won 2–1 in the first-leg, but after a 2–3 defeat in the second-leg, the Bavarians were relegated to the third division.
 Phil Neumann played 20 matches and in both matches at relegation/promotion play-offs.